spences10/scottspence.com/posts/2021/08/30/email-form-submission-with-sveltekit/index.md

 }
 ```

 Alright, sweet!
-I can now add a subscriber to my Revue account!
+I can now add a subscriber to my Revue account via the
+Revue API!

 ## Setup the project